Skip to content

 4. Parent-child relationships remain intact

-Can't change issue type: Verify you have write permissions for the repository.
-Read-only access allows viewing issues but prevents modifications.
+Verify you have write permissions for the repository.
+Read-only access prevents modifications.

 FAQ

-A: Issue Types define hierarchical work structure and parent-child relationships, while Labels provide flexible categorization across any dimension (priority, component, status).
-Use Issue Types for structural organization and Labels for cross-cutting concerns.
+A: Issue types define hierarchical work structure and parent-child relationships.
+Labels provide flexible categorization across any dimension like priority, component, or status.
+Use issue types for structural organization and labels for cross-cutting concerns.

 Q: Can I have multiple issue types on one issue?